 Genetic variation determines network complexity.
 To test the hypothesis that increasing genetic variation results in greater network complexity, we used our empirical data to predict how the complexity of the plant-insect food web would change across different levels of genetic variation (no. of genotypes) in the plant population (Materials and Methods).
 We found that the genetic specificity of the willow-gall and gall-parasitoid interaction networks resulted in a 50% increase in average food web complexity over the range of willow genetic variation (Fig. 5A).
 In part, this positive relationship is due to random draws of genotypes with complex food webs (i.e. sampling effects, (28).
 However, the average complexity of food webs in simulated polycultures with six or more genotypes was always greater than our expectation from sampling effects alone (dashed line, Fig. 5A).
 Indeed, we found that willow genotypes differed by 73% in the average composition of their trophic interactions (Fig. 5B), suggesting that complementarity was an important contributor to the positive relationship between genetic variation and food web complexity.
 It is important to note though, that our simulation is limited to estimating the potential additive effects of genetic variation on food web structure.
-We do know that plant genotypic diversity can have non-additive effects on the diversity of upper trophic levels (29, 30), but whether there are non-additive effects on the strength and composition of species interactions will require additional experimental work.
+We do know that plant genotypic diversity can have non-additive effects on the diversity of upper trophic levels (29, 30), but partitioning non-additive effects on the strength and composition of species interactions in ecological networks will require additional experimental work.

 Our results clearly suggest that genetic variation in a foundation plant species affects food web structure; however, there is a growing literature documenting the effects of genetic variation in herbivores and predators from a variety of taxa on community dynamics and ecosystem processes (14, 31–33).
-An important future direction for network theory will be to examine whether genetic variation at certain key nodes, such as foundation or keystone species, enhances the robustness of ecological networks compared to nodes of less structural importance.
-This will lend insight to a pressing question in community genetics research: what is the relative importance of genetic variation for predicting and maintaining community and ecosystem processes(34–36)?
+An important future direction for network theory will be to examine whether genetic variation at certain key nodes, such as foundation or keystone species or top predators???, enhances the robustness of ecological networks compared to nodes of less structural importance.
+This direction would lend insight to a pressing question in community genetics research: what is the relative importance of genetic variation for predicting and maintaining community and ecosystem processes(34–36)?

 Conclusions